 Appearance: Quartzite countertop materials are usually white with gray undertones.
 The stone is fairly light and may include faint rosy or blueish hues.
 Veining can vary from very subtle to prominent.
 Quartzite use as a countertop material is relatively new, however it’s quickly taking over the market as an alternative to marble.

 Durability: Quartzite is harder than marble and is less prone to chipping, however it’s very porous.
 It’s important to seal the stone on regular basis to maintain its natural beauty.

 Average Installed Price: Starting at $50 per square foot.

 Butcher block is one of the most forgiving countertop choices.
-It’s meant to take a beating, yet butcher block is also attractive and will compliment sleek, contemporary décor, as well as rustic styles.
+It’s meant to take a beating, yet butcher block is also attractive and will complement sleek, contemporary décor, as well as rustic styles.
 Butcher block countertops aren’t pretentious, and they fit nicely into any home, from cottages to sprawling villas.
 This material is one of the more functional countertop choices; it practically invites you into the kitchen to whip up something delicious.

 Appearance: Butcher block will warm up your space with natural wood grain.
 The color and finish may vary; it’s a versatile choice for homeowners looking to spruce up their kitchen.
 Butcher block can have a rough working surface or a polished finish.